Portfolio-Solver-Platform/infrastructure/README.md

 ## How to run
-By running `skaffold dev` all services will be deployed
+By running `make dev` all services will be deployed on your local minikube

 # update